What is In-Vitro Fertilization (IVF)?

 - You will be discharged about 6 hours later.

 What do I expect during embryo transfer?

 It is done 3-5 days following the egg retrieval, which will be decided by your clinician.
-No anaesthesia is required as it is a painless procedure.
-Rarely during your initial assessment, if it is found that getting into the uterus is difficult or if you are very uncooperative, you may be given light anaesthesia.
+No anesthesia is required as it is a painless procedure.
+Rarely during your initial assessment, if it is found that getting into the uterus is difficult or if you are very uncooperative, you may be given light anesthesia.
 Your bladder has to be full before the procedure as it is done under abdominal scan guidance.
 Do not wear perfume/ deodorant or powder on that day as they are harmful to the embryos.
 Two or Three embryos are gently transferred to the uterus using a small catheter.
 You will lie down for about 15 – 30 minutes after the procedure and later you can pass urine.
-No need to take bedrest until your pregnancy check.
+No need to take bed rest until your pregnancy check.
 This does not increase your chances of becoming pregnant.

 What is ICSI?
 How does it differ from In vitro fertilization (IVF)?

-ICSI – Intracytoplasmic sperm injection, is an IVF procedure in which a single sperm is injected directly into an egg whereas in IVF, about 50,000 to 1,00,000 sperms are inseminated around the eggs and one of them penetrates the egg on its own.
+ICSI – Intracytoplasmic Sperm Injection, is an IVF procedure in which a single sperm is injected directly into an egg whereas in IVF, about 50,000 to 1,00,000 sperms are inseminated around the eggs and one of them penetrates the egg on its own.
 ICSI increases the fertilization rates especially in male factor infertility and cases of previous fertilization failure.